flexera-public/policy_engine_training/11_request_scripts/README.md

 ## Step 2: Update the Datasource

 The first thing we need to do is update the `request` block on the datasource to call a script.
-Modify the `request` block for the `ds_list_policy_templates` datasource on line 42 to the following, replacing all of the fields with a single `run_script` field:
+Modify the `request` block for the "ds_list_policy_templates" datasource on line 42 to the following, replacing all of the fields with a single `run_script` field:

 ```ruby
   request do